sudoroom/doorjam/README.md

-DoorJam is the meatspace firewall for sudo room
+DoorJam is the meatspace firewall for Omni Commons.

 # Prerequisites